DCF Method | Discounted Cash Flow Method | Value

 With the DCF method, you calculate the value of a company.
 An example.

-discounted cash flow method dcf What is the DCF method?
+discounted cash flow method dcf for startup valuation What is the DCF method?
 To discuss the more advanced methods for business valuation, we first need to introduce the DCF method (Discounted Cash Flow method) here.
 The DCF method is a commonly used technique to determine the value of a startup or a larger company by looking at the cash flow in the future.
 On the page about discount rate: the present value of future money, we have seen when calculating interest income, the future value of a certain amount grows by a factor (1 + r)n.
 However, a more common question is what the value is of several amounts that will be paid out on different future dates.
 The DCF method can help with that.
 Using the formula above, we have calculated how much a future amount to be received in a certain period n is worth in "today's money," namely:

 DCF method image1